Veer!: Filming

 Barry and Gay began writing the feature together in 2009 and Barry quit his day job to begin pre-production shortly thereafter, but when he realized that he was only able to acquire half of the film's required budget through investors, Barry put the other half of the budget on his credit cards.

 Filming took place in Jacksonville, FL over February and March 2010, including at the legendary Kona Skatepark.

 The film was shot on multiple media, including the digital Canon EOS 7D, as well as motion picture film: on Super 8mm and Super 16mm film.
 Cody Mattox wrote at the time of the film's release, "When director Patrick Barry wanted to shoot his debut feature film, Veer!, on 16mm black & white film stock, production couldn’t afford that financial commitment; this limitation gave Barry the inspiration to break the film up into black & white film and color video portions.
 It is safe to say that this decision helps drive the narrative in an intriguing way, though I won’t spoil how..."

 Of the production, Barry said, "It was a tough, in-the-trenches experience, and there were some very difficult moments where I wasn’t sure if the film was going to get finished, but the cast and crew really kept the train moving.
 I drew strength from them towards the end of the production."

 Music

 In an attempt to keep the film as local as possible, Barry and Gay only sourced local talent for music in the film.
 With the exception of composer Nathan Matthew David, of Los Angeles, all of the musical acts were based out of Jacksonville, Florida.
 The soundtrack included music by Crash the Satellites, After the Bomb Baby, Juicy Pony, Powerball, Christina Wagner, and Kevin Newberry.

 Style

 Barry played with many experimental techniques during shooting leading to what he felt was "disappointment" by audience members expecting a more traditional narrative structure.

 Awards

-Veer! won the Skate or Die Award at the 2012 PollyGrind Film Festival and Best Florida Film at the 2013 Suncreen Film Festival.
+Veer! won the Skate or Die Award at the 2012 PollyGrind Film Festival and Best Florida Film at the 2013 Sunscreen Film Festival.